skylineprof/skyline-atom/README.md

     return iteration
 ```

+One important thing to highlight is our use of a wrapper `ModelWithLoss`
+module.
+Since Skyline needs to be able to call `.backwards()` directly on the
+output tensor of our model, we need to use this wrapper module to compute and
+return the loss of our model's output with respect to the targets (i.e. the
+labels).
+We also include the targets as inputs to our wrapped module and in our
+input provider.

 You can place these *provider* functions either in a new file or directly in
 `model.py`.
 Whichever file contains the providers will be your project's *entry
 point file*.
 In this example, suppose that we defined the providers in a